-- 1. To receive and adopt the Directors' Report, Auditor's Report and Financial Statements for the year ended 31 December 2017. - 2.
+- 1. To receive and adopt the Directors' Report, Auditor's Report and Financial Statements for the year ended 31 December 2018. - 2.
 To re-appoint Deloitte LLP as Auditor of the Cell. - 3.
 To authorise the Directors to determine the Auditor's remuneration. - 4.
-To approve the Directors' remuneration as set out on page 14 of the annual financial report for the year ended 31 December 2017. - 5.
-To approve the dividend policy of the Company as set out on page 7 of the annual financial report for the year ended 31 December 2017. - 6.
-That with effect from 1 July, 2018, the directors' remuneration be increased to the revised levels specified in the section headed "Directors' Remuneration" in the Directors' Report in the annual financial report for the year ended 31 December, 2017.
+To approve the Directors' remuneration as set out on page 15 of the Annual Audited Financial Report for the year ended 31 December 2018. - 5.
+To approve the dividend policy of the Company as set out on page 7 of the Annual Audited Financial Report for the year ended 31 December 2018.

-By order of the Board JTC Fund Solutions (Guernsey) Limited Assistant Secretary 19 April 2018
+By order of the Board JTC Fund Solutions (Guernsey) Limited as Assistant Secretary 11 April 2019